Information about Al Azhar mosque Cairo, tours and Online Booking

 Al Azhar Mosque Cairo in the Fatimid period:

 In fact, Al Azhar mosque Cairo went through a lot of changes in the Fatimid period.
-Al Hakim be’amr Allah added 27 amazing lamps to the mosque which made of silver.
+Al Hakim be’amr Allah added 27 amazing lamps to the mosque.
+The lamps made of silver.
 What remains of the works of Al Hakim is a small wooden door.
 The decorated with Kufi writings which was the dominant decoration feature of this era.
 In 1125, the Fatimid ruler Al Amer be’ahkam Allah established a Mihrab for Al Azhar mosque Cairo.
 It made out of the Aro Turkish wood which decorated with a lot of plant and geometric shapes.
 Fatimid Caliph, Al Hafez Le Dine Allah wanted to expand the area of Al Azhar mosque Cairo.
 In fcat, it was In 1149 AC.
 He added some space to the Sahn of the mosque.
 He also added some decorations to the walls of the mosque and it built out of plaster.

 Al Azhar Mosque Cairo in the Mamluk period: